Skip to main content

 “It’s been twenty-six years, that she…”

-“I were…” He stared at the sky “Janni, Your mother calls me, but how can I leave like this?
+“I were…” He stared at the sky “Janni, your mother calls me, but how can I leave like this?
 I have sinned.
 I hurt my father and killed my brothers.
-Am yet to receive my punishments.
+I am yet to receive my punishments.
 Watch my children…” Jahanara could hear no more.
 She left his chamber for her garden house.

 April 1658.
 Agra.

-Jahanara was at her chambers when Dara sought an audience with the Begum Sahib.
+Jahanara was in her chambers when Dara sought an audience with the Begum Sahib.

 “ You wrote this?”
 Jahanara looked proud at her younger brother as he handed her his last work.